stevecj/carton_db.rb/README.md

 Initializing a new database class instance creates its directory in the filesystem if it does not already exist.
 The parent of the database directory is expected to already exist, and an exception will be raised if it doesn't.

 The database structure is designed to effectively handle up to several million elements with entries containing up to 1 or 2 thousand elements each.

-The speed of database operations is relatively good, but this is not a high performance database management system.
-See the code documentation in the classes for more details about the performance of particular database operations.
+The speed of database operations is good, but this is not a high performance database management system.
+See the code documentation in the classes for more details about the performance of each kind of database operation.

 ## Usage